ed-kung/CSUN-Econ-310/docs/notes/productivity-shocks.md

 >
 > 3. If we have estimates of the model parameters, the model lets us make more precise, quantitative predictions about outcomes.

+## Big Picture Review

+- We used a general equilibrium model of commodity and labor markets to investigate the impact of a change in labor productivity.
+- "Labor productivity" refers to the amount of output that a single unit of labor can produce.
+- A change in labor productivity is modeled as a change in the firm's production function.
+- The firm's production function is driven by the technology it has available.
+Technological improvements will result in a change in the firm's production function.
+- Under certain model specifications, a change in labor productivity can result in no change in equilibrium wages or quantity of labor supplied, but instead results in a decrease in commodity prices and an increase in equilibrium commodity output.